Private Multi-Task Learning: Formulation and Applications to Federated Learning: Background and Related Work

 \textbf{Differentially private MTL.} Prior work in private MTL differs from our own either in terms of the privacy formulation or MTL objective.
 For example, \citet{WuDPFedMTL} explore a specific MTL setting where a shared private feature representation is first learned, followed by task-specific models.
 We instead study multi-task relationship learning (Section~\ref{sec:setup}), which is a general and widely-used MTL framework, particularly in federated learning~\citep{smith2017federated}.
 While our work focuses on client-level privacy, there has been work on data-level privacy for MTL, which aims to protect any single sample of local data rather than protecting the entire local dataset.
-For example, \citet{xie2017privacy} propose a method for data-level privacy by modeling each task as a sum of a public shared weight and a task-specific weight that is only updated locally, and \citet{gupta2016differentially} study data-level privacy for a mean estimation MTL problem.
-Finally, \citet{li2019differentially} study multiple notions of DP for meta-learning.
-Although similarly motivated by personalization, their framework does not cover the multi-task setting, where there exists a separate model for each task.
-Concurrent to our work, \citet{jain2021dppersonalization} study a personalization method that learns a private shared representation.
-Although they similarly leverage the Billboard model, their formulation cannot be applied to the general form of multi-task learning in this work.
+For example, \citet{xie2017privacy} propose a method for data-level privacy by modeling each task as a sum of a public shared weight and a task-specific weight that is only updated locally, and \citet{gupta2016differentially} study data-level privacy for a mean estimation MTL problem. \citet{li2019differentially} study multiple notions of DP for meta-learning.
+Although similarly motivated by personalization, their framework does not cover the multi-task setting, where there exists a separate model for each task. \citet{Hu2020Personalized} studied example-level private multi-task learning but only their method is restricted to small scale convex task, which is different from our focus on client-level privacy.
+More closely related to our work, \citet{jain2021dppersonalization} study a personalization method that learns a private shared representation.
+Although they similarly leverage the billboard model, their formulation cannot be applied to the general form of multi-task learning in this work.
 Their results are also limited to the special case of linear regression, unlike the broad set of convex and nonconvex objectives considered herein.
+Finally, \citet{pmlr-v162-bietti22a} similarly propose a personalized federated learning method using the billboard model.
+Although both methods train a global model shared across tasks, the concrete algorithms are rather different.
+The main algorithm of \citet{pmlr-v162-bietti22a} builds on Federated Residual Learning~\citep{agarwal2020federated} while our main algorithm builds on mean-regularized multi-task learning.
+We provide an in-depth discussion and empirical comparison to this method in Appendix \ref{appen:ppsgd}.